redwoodjs/redwood/docs/docs/schema-relations.md

 # ...
 ```

-Then, add or comment in the relationships and regenerate their SDLs, but you'll need to use the `--force` flag to overwrite the existing files (and the `--no-tests` flag to preserve your tests and scenario files if needed):
+And lastly, add or comment in the relationships and regenerate their SDLs or scaffolds using the `--force` flag to overwrite the existing files, adding the `--no-tests` flag to preserve your tests and scenario files (if needed):

 ```
 yarn rw g sdl Book --force --no-tests